Things to Know!

 Yes, privates are a great way to level up your dancing, iron out some kinks, or learn new moves.
 We have a booklet on our front desk with some of the best instructors in Philly.
 Our space is open before lessons for private instruction from 7-8:00PM.

 If you're interested, talk to any instructor at Jazz Attack and they’ll work with you to schedule a time to meet and practice.
 Rates are determined by the instructor, but most are flexible and sensitive to everyone's unique situation.

 Someone is making me feel uncomfortable, what should I do?

-If someone is making you uncomfortable on the dance floor, please let an organizer know ASAP.
+If someone is making you uncomfortable on the dance floor, please let an organizer know right away.
+Jenn Reddig is our Safer Spaces lead, and Kate Holden assists.
 Jazz Attack strives to be a fully inclusive space, and we have a strict no-harassment policy.
-We have a dedicated Safe Spaces coordinator who is always available to help.
-Refer to our Safe Spaces page for a look at our Safe Spaces Policy and for ways to get in touch with our Safe Spaces Coordinator.
+Refer to our Safe Spaces page for a look at our Code of Conduct.

-In addition, Jazz Attack runs a Pay It Forward program where dancers can contribute towards free passes for future dancers to use.
-Short on cash this week?
-Use a sponsored pass!
+Option 2: Jazz Attack runs a Pay It Forward program where members of the community contribute towards free passes for dancers to use.
+If you're short on cash you can pick up a "pay it forward" slip from the table or say "pay it foward" to the door volunteer and you'll get in for free, no questions asked.
 Got a little extra change in your pocket?
 Consider contributing!